 One Charge Dropped – Joint Recommendation of 3 Years

-Rattler made the difficult decision to enter into the plea agreement as he was nearing trial in Bismarck North Dakota, a region that has demonstrated severe prejudice against Water Protectors.
-A commissioned survey found that 77% of potential jurors in Morton County and 85% in Burleigh County had already decided that defendants were guilty and many potential jurors have close connections to law enforcement or the oil industry.
+In December of 2016, WPLC brought in an expert to poll the potential jurors to determine the extent of local bias against Water Protectors.
+The findings were clear: 77% of potential jurors in Morton County and 85% in Burleigh County had already decided that defendants were guilty and many potential jurors have close connections to law enforcement or the oil industry.

-This agreement comes shortly after a plea agreement was announced for Red Fawn Fallis.
-There are four other Water Protectors with pending federal charges preparing for trials in the coming months and over 300 who have pending state charges.
+This agreement comes shortly after plea agreements were announced for two other Water Protectors with federal charges: Red Fawn Fallis and Rattler (Michael Markus).
+There are three remaining Water Protectors with pending federal charges preparing for trials in the coming months and over 300 who have pending state charges.